lukecjohnson/jsflag/README.md

 ### Options

-`parse` accepts an `options` object that can be used to define flags and customize its behavior.
+`parseArgs` accepts an `options` object that can be used to define flags and customize its behavior.
 The following options are available:

 - `flags`: An object defining the flags the program or command accepts.
 Each